WICG/view-transitions/explainer.md

 # Why do we need a new API for this?

 Typically, navigations on the web involve one document switching to another.
 Browsers try to [eliminate an intermediate flash-of-white](https://developer.chrome.com/blog/paint-holding/), but the switch between views is still sudden and abrupt.
-Until Shared Element Transitions, there was nothing developers could do about that, without switching to an SPA model.
+Until Shared Element Transitions, there was nothing developers could do about that without switching to an SPA model.
 This feature provides a way to create an animated transition between two documents, without creating an overlap between the lifetime of each document.

-Although switching to an SPA allows developers to create transitions using existing technologies, such as [CSS transitions](https://developer.mozilla.org/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions), [CSS animations](https://developer.mozilla.org/docs/Web/CSS/CSS_Animations/Using_CSS_animations), and the [Web Animation API](https://developer.mozilla.org/docs/Web/API/Web_Animations_API/Using_the_Web_Animations_API), it's something most developers and frameworks avoid, because it's harder than it sounds.
+Although switching to an SPA allows developers to create transitions using existing technologies, such as [CSS transitions](https://developer.mozilla.org/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions), [CSS animations](https://developer.mozilla.org/docs/Web/CSS/CSS_Animations/Using_CSS_animations), and the [Web Animation API](https://developer.mozilla.org/docs/Web/API/Web_Animations_API/Using_the_Web_Animations_API), it's something most developers and frameworks avoid, or only do in a limited fashion, because it's harder than it sounds.

 Let's take one of the simplest transitions: a block of content that cross-fades between states.